dfo-mar-odis/shinySpatialApp/README.md

 4. Routinely Push work to the remote version of `my_dev_branch`: `git push -u origin my_dev_branch`

-5. Routinely Pull (i.e. git fetch + git merge) from origin/main to deal with any conflicts `git pull origin main`
+5. Routinely Pull (i.e. git fetch + git merge) from origin/main to deal with any conflicts `git pull origin main`.
+Optional: If someone else worked on the same branch as you, and had pushed a commit up, you could run `git pull origin my_dev_branch` to sync with those updates.

 6. Once the original issue is fixed, ensure the report can still be generated through the app and that the test suite passes: `testthat::test_local()`